Thank you for your interest in The VOICE. Please see below for our frequently asked questions (FAQs).

 The VOICE dedicates one page in each weekly edition to community events hosted by nonprofits and others in the communities we serve.

 Only free events will be considered for publication and MUST be submitted by e-mail to email@example.com at least two weeks prior to the event.
 Include only the bare minimum details covering the “who, what, where, when and how” of the event.
 Space is limited and is used on a first come, first served basis.
 Flyers are not acceptable.

 How can I become an intern for The VOICE?

 The VOICE typically hosts two interns per semester (spring, summer or fall).

-To be considered, you must be a junior or senior student at an accredited institute of higher learning seeking credit.
-You must also be able to submit a resume and five pieces of original writing.
-These can be on any topic and are used to evaluate your writing abilities and grasp of the essentials of English.
+To be considered, you must be a junior or senior student at an accredited institution of higher learning seeking credit.
+You must also be able to submit a resume and a minimum of three pieces of original writing.
+These can be on any topic and will be used to evaluate your writing abilities and grasp on the essentials of English.
 Submit them to firstname.lastname@example.org.